zzattack/munia/SKINS.md

 ### Buttons/dpad
 Buttons and d-pad directions are considered identical in the MUNIA software.
 This simplifies skinning them.
-There are only 2 unique relevant XML attributes:
+These are the relevant XML attributes:
 * `munia:button-id="X"`: this specifies which button links to this image element.
 Refer to the final section in this document for hints on finding the correct id.
-* `munia:button-state="state"` with state being `pressed` or `released`: this indicates whether this element is supposed to be visible in the pressed or released state.
+* `munia:button-state="pressed/released"`: this indicates whether this element is supposed to be visible in the pressed or released state.
 Effectively the software replaces the image group with `munia:button-state="released"` for the one with `button-state="pressed"` group if both have matching `munia:button-id` attributes.
 If you specify only one of both, the other is simply never drawn.
-* `munia:z-order=x`: see Layering section above
+* `munia:z-order="x `: see Layering section above

 #### Example
 Taken from the SNES skin `snes-light-blue.svg` skin that ships with the software: